SHIBINSHA02/Planora-express/router/organisation/README.md

 3. **Scalability**: New route types can be added as separate modules
 4. **Testing**: Individual modules can be tested in isolation
 5. **Collaboration**: Multiple developers can work on different modules simultaneously
+6. **Security**: Comprehensive permission system for access control
+7. **Flexibility**: Support for both individual and bulk operations